willingc/collaboratool/index.md

    computational needs, class vs. research use, etc.).
 This script might represent either a sequence or a tree of possible VMs.

-These tools will enable the following core use cases:

-  * creating a common computing environment for a course or workshop,
-  * creating a common computational environment to be shared by a group of researchers or students, and
-  * disseminating the computational environment so outsiders can reproduce the results of a group.

 ### Who are we?